 I’ve posted about this sweater a few times on Instagram recently and the message was clear – you want to knit this design!
 I appologize for not getting it out sooner, I honestly didn’t realize so many people would want to knit it!
 I am thrilled that you do and CAN’T WAIT to see how you interpret it!
 The pattern is now available on Ravelry for download here:

 I was in Ft.
 Collins for a week, and while there I taught a “Learn to Knit” Course, where I teach all the knitting basics from choosing yarn and needles to how to cast on, how to knit different stitch patterns, and finally how to knit your very own customized hat and glove set!
 I also taught a “Learn to Knit Cables” Class where I teach all about cables, and we knit a super cute mug cozy and cowl together.
-These courses will be running at different times throughout the year, so make sure to sign up for my newsletter to find out when they will be available!
+These courses are now available on the Interweave site!

 The first step in this process was months of preparation.
 First, I had to create an extensive outline for each course, outlining what topics would be covered, what the key learning points would be for each and every video, an estimate of how long each video would be, what items I would need on set for each video, and exactly what I would say.
 This part took a while!